-- 1. The athletic director and the boys' or girls' coordinator for athletics must be notified at the start of the sports season (no later than the first day of practice), that a "tryout period" will be necessary. - 2.
+- 1. The athletic director must be notified at the start of the sports season (no later than the first day of practice), that a "tryout period" will be necessary. - 2.
 All coaches must be educated as to the rules, guidelines and spirit of this policy. - 3.
-Official notification regarding this policy must be given to the parents of all students who are trying out for a sport and to the student athlete, prior to the first day of practice, if possible, but no later than the first day of practice. - 4.
+Official notification regarding this policy must be given to the parents of all students who are trying out for a sport & to the student athlete, prior to the 1st day of practice, if possible, but no later than the 1st day of practice. - 4.
 The tryout period will be determined by the athletic director but may not be fewer than 2 days, nor longer than 5 days from the start of the sports season.
-NOTE: Athletes must be given an opportunity to have a reasonable amount of time to demonstrate their skills yet not so long a time that the athlete feels that he or she has become a part of the team. - 5.
-A list of proposed cuts must be submitted to the athletic director by the coach prior to notifying the athlete and/or their family. - 6.
+NOTE: Athletes must be given an opportunity to have a reasonable amount of time to demonstrate their skills yet not so long a time that the athlete feels that he or she has become part of the team. - 5.
+A list of proposed cuts must be submitted to the athletic director by the coach prior to notifying the athlete or their parents. - 6.
 Any athlete that is cut from the team will be informed by the coach directly and a sincere effort will be made by the coach to minimize any emotional hurt to the athlete. - 7.
 Although ability is not the sole criteria used to make the decision, it is a major consideration.
 Other criteria such as attitude, grade level, work ethic, sportsmanship, special talents, prior participation, and academic performance will be used by coaches in selecting athletes for their teams.

-There is a recommended number of athletes per team at the junior varsity and varsity levels.
+There are a recommended number of athletes per team at the junior varsity and varsity levels.